 The following document outlines the different input and outputs utilized in Attribution AI.

-Attribution AI works by analyzing one of the following datasets to calculate algorithmic scores:
+Attribution AI works by analyzing the following datasets to calculate algorithmic scores:

 The Adobe Analytics source connector can take up to four weeks to backfill data.
 If you recently set up a connector, you should verify that the dataset has the minimum length of data required for Attribution AI.
 Please review the historical data section to verify you have enough data to calculate accurate algorithmic scores.